esuuun/Technoskill-Frontend/README.md

 * ### **Halaman Informasi Profil**
    Menampilkan informasi profil pengguna yang sedang login.

+## **Fitur Tambahan**

+- **Light/dark mode toggle** : Switch between light and dark themes for enhanced user comfort.
+- **Search function** : Easily find employe you searching for
+- **Responsive** :  Ensures optimal viewing and interaction experience across a wide range of devices.
+- **Landing page** : Welcome users with a dedicated landing page that introduces our app and its features.
+- **Login required on dashboard page** : Users must now authenticate to access any dashboard page, ensuring security and personalized user experiences.
+- **Total employee count** : View the total number of employees managed by the app.
+- **Total salary calculation**: See the cumulative salary of all employees for easy financial tracking.

 ## **Kreator**
 TeamTrackr dikembangkan oleh tim yang terdiri dari tiga orang: